Women in science: Medieval Europe

 The early parts of the European Middle Ages, also known as the Dark Ages, were marked by the decline of the Roman Empire.
-The Latin West was left with great difficulties that affected the continent's intellectual production dramatically.
-Although nature was still seen as a system that could be comprehended in the light of reason, there was little innovative scientific inquiry.
+The Latin West was left with great difficulties that dramatically affected the continent's intellectual production.
+Although nature was still seen as a system that could be comprehended through reason, there was little innovative scientific inquiry.
 The Arabic world deserves credit for preserving scientific advancements.
-Arabic scholars produced original scholarly work and generated copies of manuscripts from Classical periods.
+Arabic scholars produced original scholarly work and generated copies of manuscripts from classical periods.
 During this period, Christianity underwent a period of resurgence, and Western civilization was bolstered as a result.
-This phenomenon was, in part, due to monasteries and nunneries that nurtured the skills of reading and writing, and the monks and nuns who collected and copied important writings produced by scholars of the past.
+This phenomenon was, in part, due to monasteries and nunneries that nurtured the skills of reading and writing, and the monks and nuns who collected and copied important writings by scholars of the past.